Authored by the expert who managed and guided the team behind the Switzerland Property Pack

 Do tenants prefer furnished or unfurnished in Zurich?

-In Zurich, roughly 80% to 85% of tenants rent unfurnished (the Swiss standard), while 15% to 20% seek furnished units.
+In Zurich, about 75% to 85% of long-term tenants prefer unfurnished rentals, while about 15% to 25% of demand is for furnished homes.

 Which amenities increase rent the most in Zurich?